ZJU-FAST-Lab/Ground-effect-controller/README.md

 <img src="./figs/platform.PNG" alt="Alt text" style="zoom:20%;" />

 ## Parameters in the paper

+The results of parameter identification in the paper are shown in following table:

 | **Symbol**   | **Value**                                                    | **Name**                             | **Method**              |
 | ------------ | ------------------------------------------------------------ | ------------------------------------ | ----------------------- |